• Skip to primary navigation

 3 – Freeze And Serve

 Place the freezer-safe jars into the freezer until solid.
 When ready to serve, allow to unthaw for an hour at room temperature until you are ready to spread.
-Enjoy on your favorite bread, muffins, English muffins, or pretty much any way you want.
+Enjoy on your favorite bread (like this colonial brown bread), muffins, English muffins, or pretty much any way you want.

 This would also be a great option to add to one of these breakfast charcuterie boards!